deepcomm/deepcomm.github.io/_posts/2023-04-12-tinyturbo.md

 ### TinyTurbo
-\<TODO\>
+In our pursuit to develop a decoder that is both efficient and reliable, we pose two crucial questions:

-We desire to develop a decoder which is both efficient and reliable.
-We ask the following questions:
+1) Is it feasible to design a decoder with complexity similar to max-log-MAP while maintaining the reliability of the MAP algorithm?
-1) Can we design a decoder with complexity comparable to max-log-MAP and reliability like MAP?
-2) Can such a decoder generalize to non-AWGN noise, and across blocklengths and encoding structures?
+2) Can such a decoder generalize to non-AWGN noise and perform consistently across various blocklengths and encoding structures?

-We answer these questions in the affirmative by proposing TinyTurbo, a model-based ML algorithm learnt in a purely data-driven manner.
+We answer these questions in the affirmative with the introduction of TinyTurbo, a model-based machine learning algorithm developed using a purely data-driven approach.

-TinyTurbo can be viewed as a weight-augmented version of the max-log-MAP algorithm.
-We augment the standard max-log-MAP algorithm by adding _three_ learnable weights in the extrinsic information equation : $$ L_e(u) = \alpha_1 L(u \vert y) - \alpha_2 y^s - \alpha_3 L(u)$$
+TinyTurbo is an adaptation of the max-log-MAP algorithm, incorporating _three_ learnable weights within the extrinsic information equation of each SISO block.
+For instance, the extrinsic information of decoder $$D_1$$ is obtained as $$ L_e(u) = \alpha_1 L(u \vert y) - \alpha_2 y^s - \alpha_3 L(u)$$
 Similarly, decoder $$D_2$$ is augmented by three weights $$(\beta_1, \beta_2, \beta_3)$$.
-Thus, TinyTurbo decoding with $$M$$ iterations has only $$6M$$ parameters, thus maintaining comparable complexity as max-log-MAP.
+As a result, TinyTurbo decoding with $$M$$ iterations requires only $$6M$$ parameters, maintaining comparable complexity as max-log-MAP.

-By learning these parameters from simulation data using SGD, TinyTurbo demonstrates the ability to generalize across various channels, block lengths, and trellises.
+We train these parameters to minimize the binary cross-entropy loss between message bits and their decoded estimates (a surrogate for the BER) using variants of stochastic gradient descent (SGD).
+This data-driven approach enables TinyTurbo to generalize across different channels, block lengths, and trellises.

 <center><img src="https://deepcomm.github.io/images/tinyturbo/tinyturbo.png" width="750"/></center>